Swrve/swrve-unity-sdk/README.md

 SwrveComponent.Instance.SDK.NamedEvent("custom.event_name", payload);
 ```

-For example, if you want to track when a user starts the tutorial experience it might make sense to send an event `tutorial.start` and add a payload `time` which captures how long the user spent starting the tutorial.
+For example, if you want to track how far a user progresses through the tutorial experience, it might make sense to send an event `tutorial.start` and add a payload `step` which captures how far the user got through the tutorial.
 ```
 Dictionary<string, string> payload = new Dictionary<string, string>();
-payload.Add("time", "100");
+payload.Add("step", "5");
 SwrveComponent.Instance.SDK.NamedEvent("tutorial.start", payload);
 ```

 ### Send User Properties ###

 Assign user properties to send the status of the user.
-For example create a custom user property called `premium`, and then target non-premium users and premium users in the dashboard..
+For example, create a custom user property called `premium`, and then target non-premium users and premium users in the dashboard.
+User properties are always strings in Swrve.

 ```
 Dictionary<string, string> attributes = new Dictionary<string, string>();